 There are a lot of companies out there offering managed WordPress hosting now, but the question is, who’s the right company for your needs?

-I’ve been working with WPEngine, Flywheel and GoDaddy managed WP hosting for a few years now, so here’s my analysis of the companies and why they would or wouldn’t be a good choice for you.
-All three of these companies have multiple levels of plans, so I’ve selected the plans most comparable for a typical small business website.
+I’ve been working with WPEngine, Flywheel, GoDaddy, and Kinsta managed WP hosting for a few years now, so here’s my analysis of the companies and why they would or wouldn’t be a good choice for you.
+All of these companies have multiple levels of plans, so I’ve selected the plans most useful for a typical small business website.

 Summary of Managed WordPress Hosts